Norfolk Island: Fauna

 The Norfolk Island Group Nepean Island is also home to breeding seabirds.
 The providence petrel was hunted to local extinction by the beginning of the 19th century but has shown signs of returning to breed on Phillip Island.
 Other seabirds breeding there include the white-necked petrel, Kermadec petrel, wedge-tailed shearwater, Australasian gannet, red-tailed tropicbird and grey ternlet.
 The sooty tern (known locally as the whale bird) has traditionally been subject to seasonal egg harvesting by Norfolk Islanders.

 Norfolk Island, with neighbouring Nepean Island, has been identified by BirdLife International as an Important Bird Area because it supports the entire populations of white-chested and slender-billed white-eyes, Norfolk parakeets and Norfolk gerygones, as well as over 1% of the world populations of wedge-tailed shearwaters and red-tailed tropicbirds.
 Nearby Phillip Island is treated as a separate IBA.

 Norfolk Island also has a botanical garden, which is home to a sizeable variety of plant species.
 However, the island has only one native mammal, Gould's wattled bat (Chalinolobus gouldii).
 It is very rare, and may already be extinct on the island.

 The Norfolk swallowtail (Papilio amynthor) is a species of butterfly that is found on Norfolk Island and the Loyalty Islands.

 Cetaceans were historically abundant around the island as commercial hunts on the island were operating until 1956.
 Today, numbers of larger whales have disappeared, but even today many species such humpback whale, minke whale, sei whale, and dolphins can be observed close to shore, and scientific surveys have been conducted regularly.
 Southern right whales were once regular migrants to Norfolk, but were severely depleted by historical hunts, and further by recent illegal Soviet and Japanese whaling, resulting in none or very few, if remnants still live, right whales in these regions along with Lord Howe Island.

-Whale sharks can be encountered off the island, too.
+Whale sharks can be encountered off the island as well.